jengalas/bwaf-bbw/_podcasts/norma-sklarek-an-extremely-bold-hand.md

 description: >-
   <p><b>View the illustrated <a
   href="https://pioneeringwomen.bwaf.org/norma-merrick-sklarek" style="color:
-  red;">Norma Sklarek profile</a> on the Pioneering Women of Architecture website.</b></p>
+  #F4364C">Norma Sklarek profile</a> on the Pioneering Women of Architecture
+  website.</b></p>

   <p>Norma Sklarek had many “firsts”.
 She was often credited at the start of her